ccswbs/UoGd7-Training/HALT.md

 1. Start by selecting the table button in the Drupal text editor.
 ![Highlight of the table button in the Drupal text editor](/images/tables 1.png)
-2. The following dialog box will appear.
+2. The Tabel Properties dialog box will appear.
 Enter the appropriate number of rows and columns.
 ![Table properties dialog box](/images/tables 2.png)
 3. Using the drop-down `Headers` menu, select your preference for column and row headers.
 This will bold the text in the selected cells.
 4. Add a caption to the table.
 This will serve as its title.